junxit/us-congress-bills-115/metadata.md

 - 2018-08-27 — Introduced in Senate
 - 2018-08-27 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S5956-5957; text: CR S5956)
 - 2018-08-27 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S5956-5957; text: CR S5956)
+- 2018-08-28 — Message on Senate action sent to the House.
+- 2018-08-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-08-28 — On agreeing to the resolution Agreed to without objection. (text: CR H7773)
+- 2018-08-28 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7773)
+- 2018-08-28 — Received in the House.
+- 2018-08-28 — Without objection, the Chair laid S.Con.Res.
+43 before the House. (consideration: CR H7773)